Ousley.ai / Apple-platform coding AI · in development

 The best first impression is a proof-led one.

-Benchmarks, workflow notes, and clear rollout gates build more credibility than vague claims about being “the future of coding.”
+Measured reliability and clear rollout gates build more credibility than vague claims about being “the future of coding.”

-04 / Public Rollout
+04 / Rollout

 Here's how we're rolling this out.